launchableinc/hands-on-lab/HANDSON2.md

 What do you think?
 Are the files related to the changes you just made included in the selection?

-Once you start recording test results, Launchable will use the results to improve its selection.
+Once you start recording test results, Smart Test will use the results to improve its selection.